opendp/dpcreator/server/scripts_dev/api_notes_01.md

 ## Create Analysis Plan

-Create an Analysis Plan using a DataSetInfo object.
-This endpoint may only be used by the user who is specified as the `creator` of the DataSetInfo object.
+Create an Analysis Plan using a DatasetInfo object.
+This endpoint may only be used by the user who is specified as the `creator` of the DatasetInfo object.

 - **API endpoint**: `/api/analysis-plan/`